-Each year the Animal Control Unit carries out a door to door survey to check for the existence of unregistered dogs.
+Each year the Animal Control Unit carries out a door-to-door survey to check for the existence of unregistered dogs.
 Any person located with an unregistered dog for the current year is issued with an infringement notice.
 If the dog remains unregistered, legislation allows for seizure of the dog.
-For the 2017-2018 year, 101% of known dogs were either registered or infringed.
-This increase over the 100% is due to new dogs being identified during the street to street compliance program where dogs not known at the beginning of the registration year where identified.
+For the 2020-2021 year, 102.57% of known dogs were either registered or infringed.